Property Transfer

 Evaluation Method

-This method is specially designed for transferring UV coordinates arranged on UV Islands.
-In older Cinema 4D versions, you could encounter problems at the edges of UV Islands since these were always connected with the remaining UV mesh, which made the result useless unless you undertook some major editing.
-This now works much better with the Nearest Polyton (with Data Breaks) option..
+The last method mentioned, Nearest Polygon (With Data Breaks), is specially designed for transferring UV coordinates organized in UV islands.
+With older Cinema 4D versions, there were often problems at the edges of the UV islands, as these were always connected to the rest of the UV mesh, which made the result unusable without much reworking.
+This now works much better with the Nearest Polygon (With Data Breaks) option.

-In the example above, the UV mesh on the left is transferred to the object on the right with deviating topology.
-As you can see, the texture is basically identical.
+In this example, the UV mesh on the left is transferred to the object on the right with a different topology.
+As you can see, the texturing is almost identical.

 Transform

-These options allow you to mirror the data that is to be transferred.
+These options make it possible to mirror the data to be transferred during transmission:

 Space